1 1/3 cups (160 g) gluten free stabilized rice bran

-Preheat your oven to 350°F. Grease or line a standard 12-cup muffin tin and set it aside.
+Preheat your oven to 325°F. Grease or line a standard 12-cup muffin tin and set it aside.

-Fill the prepared muffin cups about 3/4 of the way full with batter and smooth the tops with wet fingers.
+Fill the prepared muffin cups all the way full with batter and smooth the tops with wet fingers.
 Place the pan in the center of the preheated oven and bake for about 22 minutes, or until a tester placed in the center of a middle muffin comes out mostly clean and the muffins spring back when pressed gently in the center.
 Do not overbake or the edges will burn.

-Remove from the oven, and allow to cool for 10 minutes in the muffin tin.
-Turn the muffins on their sides, and allow to cool a bit more.
-Transfer to a wire rack to cool completely.
-Repeat with the remaining batter.
+Remove from the oven, and allow to cool for 10 minutes in the muffin tin before transferring to a wire rack to cool further.
+Serve warm.

 Originally published on the blog in 2012.
 Recipe scaled up to make larger muffins, most text, all photos, and video all new.